MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

         "affectedSourcesCount": 2,
         "affectedSources": [
           {
+            "source_id": "source-id-1",
-            "source-id-1": "url to the latest version of the dataset issued by source-id-1" },
+            "source_url": "url to the latest version of the dataset issued by source-id-1" },
           {
+            "source_id": "source-id-2",
-            "source-id-2": "url to the latest version of the dataset issued by source-id-2" }
+            "source_url": "url to the latest version of the dataset issued by source-id-2" }
         ],
         "countPerSource": [